milomarv/AutodartsMP3SoundboardServer/README.md

 ### Not all files are processed 🎛️

 If you put some files in the `audio_input` folder and they are not processed to `audio_output`, you can try to restart the script.
 This will trigger the processing of all files in the folder.
+Also the inital preprocessing is faster than on detected changes.

 ## Conclusion 🎯